-You can't prevent inherited LQTS but you can reduce risk factors that can trigger
+You can't prevent inherited LQTS but you can reduce your risk for things that can

-- Follow restrictions on certain activities such as strenuous exercise and driving.
+Follow limits on certain activities such as strenuous exercise and driving.

-- Ask your doctor if you need a potassium supplement.
+Ask your healthcare provider if you need a potassium supplement.

 When should I call my healthcare provider?